rishisamirshah/RTCG/Task.md

 ```

 ## Deployment Information
+- Backend hosted on Render.
+- Frontend hosted on Vercel.
-- Docker container configuration available in Dockerfile
+- Docker container configuration available in Dockerfile for backend.
-- See DEPLOYMENT.md for detailed deployment instructions
+- See DEPLOYMENT.md for detailed backend deployment instructions.
-- Application uses H2 database in development and PostgreSQL in production
+- Application uses H2 database in development and PostgreSQL in production (Render).
-- Frontend is built and served as static assets by the Spring Boot application in production
+- Frontend is built and served by Vercel, connecting to the Render backend API.
-- Environment variables required for production deployment include database credentials and JWT secret
+- Environment variables required for production deployment include database credentials (Render) and `BACKEND_URL` (Vercel).